hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 In addition to avoiding an increased signature size; when unique seeds are utilized sectorization breaks a given Stateful HBS key/state into multiple independent fragments that can be managed as independent objects.
-As a result, system operators MAY distribute sectors to multiple cryptographic devices, providing scalability through parallelization and improved resiliency/availability.
+As a result, system operators may distribute sectors to multiple cryptographic devices, providing scalability through parallelization and improved resiliency/availability.
 This approach offers isolation between sectors, ensuring that a compromise in one does not extend to others, thereby supporting damage containment.
 At the same